-Call Talladega Land Surveying at 256-854-9503 or send us an e-mail with your name, address and phone number to [email protected] to discuss your land surveying needs.
+Call Talladega Land Surveying at (256) 854-9503 or send us an e-mail by using the contact form at the right.
+We’re happy to discuss your land surveying needs.

 - So that you can see exactly what you are buying or selling.